auto4opt/auto4opt/_pages/about.md

 # Industrial Applications
 My research outcomes have been successfully applied to visual–tactile perception, autonomous planning and decision-making in intelligent robotics.
-The resulting technologies are under commercialization via a visual–tactile robotic demonstration system and seven-axis dual-arm mobile manipulation robots.
+The resulting technologies are under commercialization via visual–tactile robotic demonstration systems and seven-axis dual-arm mobile manipulation robots.

 # Student Supervision